Re-framing a flat roof in preparation for

 Looks easy enough to get a nice pitch.
 The framing below however is far from flat so lots of shimming will be required.

-• Once every rafter was shimmed to the lines, Alan nailed them off as I filled in the shimming between the lines.
+Once every rafter was shimmed to the lines spaced every 4 feet, Alan nailed them off as I filled in the shimming between the lines.

 It would have been a back breaker to lug up 20 sheets of 3/4 CDX plywood.
-Thankfully JT lumber in Middletown has a boom truck.
+Thankfully RiverHead Supply of Middletown RI has a boom truck.

-Before insulating where the old porch hip roof was we need to add some framing for a new skylight for the bathroom below (which has no window) and a 12' 2x12" to stiffen the new roof framing in this area.
+Before insulating where the old porch hip roof was we need to add some framing for a new skylight.
+The bathroom below had no window so the skylight will give much needed light and ventilation.
+Alan Bettencourt is adding a 2x12" to stiffen the new roof framing in this area.

-• This addition looks like a floating box.
-Roof overhang with new cornice will make this look like it was added on in 1900, not 1960.
+This addition looks like a floating box.
+Roof overhang with a new cornice will make this building look like it was added on in 1900, not 1960.
+The original roof had no overhang.
+So this is why we left the plywood long, utilizing the full 8' sheets.

 Before rolling the rubber out, we belt sanded all the plywood joints to remove any irregularities.